-Many years ago I resolved to get a handle on managing the plethora of email that is part of the Microsoft culture.
+Many years ago, I resolved to get a handle on managing the plethora of email that is part of the Microsoft culture.
 Email is a very important communication mechanism – it’s just a messaging system - a messaging system that can be easily abused.
-I don’t hate it – I actually send a lot of email myself – but I follow a few rules to help people triage them – more on that later.
+I don’t hate it – I actually send a lot of email myself – but I follow a few rules to triage them – more on that later.

 My priority for getting my inbox organized is to make sure I see the important mails and have brainwidth to get back to building software.
 I’m guessing you want the same too.
 I see so many people at Microsoft that don’t have a handle on their email.
 Some have thousands of unread emails in their inbox and tell me they just delete them every once and a while – and aren’t sure if they are missing the important ones.